vinayavasu/SAILORS/mapping.md

 ## What's not here yet

 This is a first pass, built from the two OWASP taxonomies and a general read of ATLAS's structure, not from a full technique-by-technique crosswalk.
 If you're using this table for actual compliance mapping or a formal threat model, verify the ATLAS column against the current framework directly before relying on it.
-Corrections and refinements welcome, that's exactly the kind of contribution this repo is asking for.

 Corrections and refinements welcome, that's exactly the kind of contribution this repo is asking for.